-We tried two rounds of Intrauterine Inseminations (IUIs) with the fertility specialist, which is a first-step, less invasive and more affordable fertility procedure.
+We tried two rounds of Intrauterine Inseminations (IUIs) with the fertility specialist, which is a less invasive and more affordable fertility procedure.
 Both IUIs failed; I did not get pregnant either time.
 I will never forget the night I found out the second IUI failed and the emotions I went through.

 Devin and I both took the failed second round very hard.
 It finally really set in: two years of trying and two failed fertility treatments.
 Things were not looking good for us, and our bright hopes for a family of four began to dim.

 Unfortunately, IVF didn’t work either.
 I only produced a handful of eggs, and the only two embryos which were capable of being retrieved both had genetic abnormalities, so the doctor recommended against implanting them.
 I would have either miscarried the embryo or, if I carried to full-term, our child would have birth defects.

 After two years of the exhaustive ups and downs, I knew I needed to move on and enjoy my life and my many blessings.
 Each day, I work towards making peace with the fact we are the proud parents of just one.

-It’s not what happens to you, but how you react to it that matters.
+1. It’s not what happens to me, but how I react that matters.

-I could go on the rest of my life focusing on my bottomless despair for the exact life I pictured with that second child.
-Or, I can be grateful for my present circumstances of having one child.
+I could go on the rest of my life focusing on my bottomless despair for the exact life I pictured with that second child, or I can be grateful for my present circumstances of having one child.

-Be the change you want to see in the world.
+2. I can be the change I wish to see in the world.

 I decided I hated the stigma around infertility and miscarriage, and I wanted to do what I could to speak-up about our situation as much as possible.
 By doing so, more couples open-up on this sensitive issue and do not feel alone.

-Having one kid is actually pretty awesome.
+3. Having one kid is actually pretty awesome.

 I’m still wrapping my head around us being parents of only one child.
 It’s not what I pictured for myself, but I do believe there is a reason and a grand plan for my family.
 We will continue to enjoy our beautiful son, as well as each other.
 We will be at peace with our circumstances as parents of just one.